What is the best wood to turn on a lathe?

 There are specific tools for cutting each type of wood.
 Softwood is easy to cut with less sharp tools, unlike hardwood.
 You have to sharpen your cutting tools, such as chisels.
 Blunt-cutting tools cause inaccuracy.

-You are allowed to make coloring with spirit stains if your project allows it.
-Decorative turnings attract a sanding sealer after sanding.
-There is a final sander that polishes your items.
-You may apply wax on ornaments for a shiny finish.
-More coats last longer and are resistant to wear.
+You can stain with spirit stains if your project allows it.
+Decorative woodturning will attract a sanding sealer after sanding.
+There is a finishing sander that will polish your items.
+For a glossy finish, you can apply wax to ornaments.
+Multiple coats will last longer and be more resistant to wear.
+Find out how to turn a pen with a mini lathe.